ijeomalouisa/PALMORIA_GROUP_HR/README.md

 <img width="235" alt="Insights on Ratings based on Gender " src="https://github.com/user-attachments/assets/fce49381-61e7-4551-8daf-934915533cc6" />

 The above insight indicates how employee rating varies across gender.
-Male has the average rating of 212, female 190 while unknown has 18 i.
+Male has the average rating of 212, female 190 while unknown has 18.
 More female employee are rated "Good" and "Very Good" as identify in the matrix than male.
-More male are rated "Very Poor".
+Some male are rated "Very Poor".

 #### Pointer 3: Analyze Salary and Identify Gender Pay Gap

-In this, we are going to understand the overall salary structure; to detect any gender-based salary disparities and highlight departments and regions needing management focus.
+In this, the overall salary structure will be showcased; to detect the gender-based salary disparities and highlight departments and regions needing management focus.